Water Margin: Plot

-Outline of chapters
+Characters

+The 108 Heroes (一百单八将) are at the core of the plot of Water Margin.
+Based on the Taoist concept that each person's destiny is tied to a "Star of Destiny" (宿星), the 108 Stars of Destiny are stars representing 108 demonic overlords who were banished by the deity Shangdi.
+Having repented since their expulsion, the 108 Stars are accidentally released from their place of confinement, and are reborn in the world as 108 heroes who band together for the cause of justice.
+They are divided into the 36 Heavenly Spirits and 72 Earthly Fiends.

+Chapters

 This outline of chapters is based on a 100 chapters edition.
 Yang Dingjian's 120 chapters edition includes other campaigns of the outlaws on behalf of Song dynasty, while Jin Shengtan's 70 chapters edition omits the chapters on the outlaws' acceptance of amnesty and subsequent campaigns.

 The extended version includes the Liangshan heroes' expeditions against the rebel leaders Tian Hu and Wang Qing prior to the campaign against Fang La.

-Other stories are told such as the heroes fighting the Jurchen-ruled Jin dynasty or moving to Siam.